christinemcclure/com530proj2/README.md

 PROJECT SUMMARY

+site: dev.christinemcclure.com (looking for the code?
+It's currently on the "color1" branch)

 I set an expansive project scope for my self for two reasons:

 To force myself to expand my skillset and include as much of the new technologies we've learned as possible.